basitsk09/test/README.md

   const mapPayloadToSaveAndSubmit = (action) => {
     const payloadValue = [];

-    // Common data structure for both tabs
-    // Note: The sample payload for tab 1 shows 10 elements in each inner array.
-    // The sample payload for tab 2 shows 9 elements.
-We need to be consistent.
-    // Assuming the structure for all rows (static and dynamic) should align with the static row example (10 elements).

     if (tabIndex === 0) {
       // Data for RW-04(I)
       initialStaticRows.forEach((row, index) => {